mfazari/Fashion-AI/README.md

 Getting Started
 ------------

-***Disclaimer:*** *This is still a work in progress.
-Many dataset will be expanded to provide better results.
-Functionality will be added.*
+***Disclaimer:*** *Fashion AI is a work in progress.
+The dataset will be expanded to provide better results.
+Functionality such as recognition of objects as well as further optimization and debug are planned to be added in the future.*

 **Following libraries are being used:**
 * keras